jsbots/AutoFish/README.md

 ## Fishing bot :fish:

-This is a fishing bot designed for wow-like fishing logic (when a model of a bobber has red/blue feather and plunging animation, for example it can work even with Minecraft).
-It is built using the [Electron](https://github.com/electron/electron) and leverages [keysender](https://github.com/Krombik/keysender) and [nut.js](https://github.com/nut-tree/nut.js) libraries to analyze the screen and automate the fishing process in a manner that mimics human behavior with various elements of randomness, including random sleep intervals, random reactions, random delays after catching, randomized mouse speed and curvature, and random bobber highlighting.
+This is a fishing bot for wow-like fishing logic (when a model of a bobber has red/blue feather and plunging animation, for example it can work even with Minecraft).
+It is built using the [Electron](https://github.com/electron/electron), [keysender](https://github.com/Krombik/keysender) and [nut.js](https://github.com/nut-tree/nut.js) libraries to analyze the screen and automate the fishing process in a manner that mimics human behavior, and also [tesseract.js](https://github.com/naptha/tesseract.js) for loot filtering.
+This is a so-called "pixel bot": it works with pixels only, without modifying the game's memory or utilizing any AI vision libraries.

-This bot is capable of simultaneously handling one or multiple game windows.
-Additionally, it incorporates the use of [tesseract.js](https://github.com/naptha/tesseract.js) for loot filtering.

 <p align="center">
 <img src="guide_img/UI.jpg" width="640">